Kawayan23/Kawayan23/README.md

 # About me ✨🌱

-- 🔭 I’m currently working on The Odin Project.
+- 🔭 I’m currently working on finishing The Odin Project.
 - 🌱 I’m currently learning Git and how to use GitHub.
 - 👯 I’m looking to collaborate with anyone who's interested and willing to help.
 - 🤔 I’m looking for help with anything that you can share me with.